-During the three months ended June 30, 2010, we implemented several significant enterprise resource planning modules which represent a change in our internal control over financial reporting.
-Although management believes internal controls have been maintained or enhanced by the enterprise resource planning modules implemented, there is a risk that deficiencies exist that could constitute significant deficiencies or in the aggregate, a material weakness.
-We will complete our evaluation and testing of the internal control changes as of December 31, 2010.
+During 2010, we implemented several significant enterprise resource planning ("ERP") modules which represent a change in our internal control over financial reporting.
+Although we continue to monitor and assess our internal controls in the new ERP system environment and have taken additional steps to modify and enhance the design and effectiveness of our internal control over financial reporting, there is a risk that deficiencies exist that could constitute significant deficiencies or in the aggregate a material weakness.
+We will continue to evaluate the design and operating effectiveness of our internal controls over financial reporting and procedures during subsequent periods and we will complete our evaluation and testing of the internal control changes as of December 31, 2010.